Seven (James album): Composition

 The anti-war track "Mother" earned a comparison to Nick Cave and the Bad Seeds due to its reverb-enhanced guitars and atmospheric violin.
 Its title referred to Gold Mother, Saddam Hussein's speech about the "Mother of all battles", and childless mothers as a result of war.
-"Don't Wait Too Long" displays the folk elements of the band's earlier albums.
+"Don't Wait That Long" displays the folk elements of the band's earlier albums.
 It initially had a faster tempo, before it was eventually slowed down and utilized elements of soul music.
 "Next Lover", which also shares the folk elements, talks about desire.
 Booth saw "Live a Love of Life" as a partial continuation of the Gold Mother track "God Only Knows", in that he talked about rejected his Christian upbringing; it includes references to the Gulf War.
 The verses of "Heavens" talk about a person with their head in their hands thinking about self-pity and despondency.
 "Protect Me" is about praying for protection, and dates back to when Booth broke up with his girlfriend and the band's manager Martine McDonagh.
 Booth said "Seven" was one of the few love songs he had written; it includes references to "various ecstatic experiences of union - in meditation and sex."